|Major Groups > Chanterelles and Trumpets > Gomphoid Mushrooms > Turbinellus floccosus|

-Ecology: Mycorrhizal with conifers (including pines, spruces, firs, and hemlocks); growing alone, scattered, or gregariously; summer and fall, or over winter along the West Coast; northern and montane North America.
-The illustrated and described collections are from Michigan, Kentucky, Ohio, California, Oregon, and Québec.
+Ecology: Mycorrhizal with conifers (including pines, spruces, firs, and hemlocks); growing alone, scattered, or gregariously; summer and fall, or over winter along the West Coast; originally described from Pennsylvania; widely distributed in northern and montane North America.
+The illustrated and described collections are from California, Kentucky, Michigan, and Ohio.

 Upper Surface: Moist when fresh; scaly, with appressed, soft scales that are roughly the same size; dark orange to reddish orange or dull brownish orange, with yellowish spots and zones; margin thin and wavy.

 Undersurface: Running deeply down the stem; covered with shallow longitudinal wrinkles and folds; folds often forked and/or cross-veined; bald; creamy when fresh; discoloring and maturing to brownish.

 Stem: 4–10 cm high; 2–3.5 cm wide; flaring into the cap, from which it is not distinctly separate; bald; colored like the undersurface, or with bright to dull yellow shades; discoloring brownish; basal mycelium white.